lrse/sptam/README.md

 # Turorials

-We provide some examples of how to run S-PTAM with the most populars stereo datasets
+We provide some examples of how to run S-PTAM with the most popular stereo datasets

 ## KITTI dataset